Orange cuttlefish: Names

-The word "orange" has been used to distinguish it by color.
-The fruit orange does not have anything to do with the dish.
+The original name of the dish is called bittern cuttlefish (滷水墨魚) and its colour is brownish white because of the sweeten soy sauce used.
+If When left unconsumed for sometime, the colour of the bittern cuttlefish will grow dark and looks less appealing.
+Therefore, when the dish is cooked in Hong Kong, the daa laang shop owners will add some food colouring, usually orange, when cooking the cuttlefish in brine.

+Nowadays, in Hong Kong, the dish is also selling as street foods.
+When serving the English speaking people, the daa laang shops call the dish orange cuttlefish (橙色墨魚).
+However, some restaurants start to serve uncoloured bittern cuttlefish because of health concerns.

 Cantonese cuisine

 The orange color comes from food coloring dye.
 Some flavors are added in order to enhance the taste of the cuttlefish.
 It has a unique soft-crisp (爽) texture, generally not found in any other meat.

 When served, it is usually sliced into tiny pieces.
 It comes with a black soy sauce-based dipping gravy called (鹵水) that gives it a mildly salty flavor.
 The sauce is culturally accepted to originate in Guangdong or Chaozhou cuisine.